 Through carefully executed prescribed herbivore, these herds transform vegetative fire fuels into nutrient and organic biomass, while respecting the biological complexities of the landscape.

-What began as 22 acres in 2008, with 570 sheep, 70 goats, and Lee walking the animals from site to site, grazing, studying, and gathering data, while also soliciting support for a strategic grazing program within the suburban interface; building from the grassroots with residents and local groups, to the top, with policy makers.
+Intergrazers vegetation management work with livestock began as 22 acres in 2008, with 570 sheep, 70 goats, and Lee walking the animals from site to site, grazing, studying, and gathering data, while also soliciting support for a strategic grazing program within the suburban interface; building from the grassroots with residents and local groups, to the top, with policy makers.
 The original herd did not see a trailer for 18 months.

 In 3 1/2 years the project grew to 5,000 acres and 14,500 animals.
 In the Spring of 2012, we had 31 semi loads, 14,500 animals and 17 sites working on the first day of May in Placer County.